saif2khan/eGov-Stack/README.md

 Samagra is a governance and development consulting entity.
 It works with political leaders and bureaucrats at multiple levels to create scalable impact.
 Samagra combines a top-down management consulting approach with a bottom-up understanding of the governance ecosystem, as well as leverages its technology and data expertise to deliver on its mandate.

-Our projects are spread across 8 states in India, with 18 separate engagements and 385+ govt. initiatives.
+Samagra's projects are spread across 8 states in India, with 18 separate engagements and 385+ govt. initiatives.

-You can find out more about us here: http://samagradevelopment.in/
+You can find out more about Samagra here: http://samagradevelopment.in/

 ### Vision: